Center for Data Innovation

 The U.S. Approach to Quantum Policy

-In the nearly 25 years since the first quantum technologies workshops, quantum information science has advanced and its potential to drive major advances has become more apparent.
-The U.S. government has rightly recognized that it needs to play an active role in ensuring the nation remains competitive in this critical field.
+In the nearly 25 years since NSF held the U.S. government’s first workshop on the topic, it has become increasingly apparent that quantum information science has the potential to drive major advances in computing power, secure communication, and scientific discovery.
+So, the government has rightly recognized it needs to play an active role in ensuring the nation remains competitive in this critical field.

 Overcoming Barriers to Data Sharing in the United States